MSNina123456/ContainerInsightsLog/README.md

 Complete onboard log collection!

 Archiving logs...
-log files have been written to azure-monitor-logs.tgz in current folder
+log files have been written to AKSInsights-logs.1649406328.ubuntu1804.tgz in current folder
 ```